google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 1. Add all TouchEvent and PointerEvent listeners.
 For MouseEvents add **only** the start event.
 1. Inside the start gesture callback, bind the mouse move and end events to the document.
-This way all mouse events and received regardless of whether the event occurs on the original element or not.
+This way all mouse events are received regardless of whether the event occurs on the original element or not.
 For PointerEvents we need to call `setPointerCapture()` on our original element to receive all further events.
 Then handle the start of the gesture.